neo-hack/docs/docs/guide/what-is-neo.md

 ## Movitation

-Lots of side projects build on top of lots of tools, such as `webpack`, `rollup`, `eslint`, `Next.js` etc..., and you may choose `TypeScript` instead of `JavaScript` to develop, you may also need `changeset` and `Github Workflows` to publish package.
+Side projects build on top of lots of tools, such as `webpack`, `rollup`, `eslint`, `Next.js` etc..., and you may choose `TypeScript` instead of `JavaScript` to develop, you may also need `changeset` and `Github Workflows` to publish package.
 At the begaining, it's really hard to combine those tools to create a minial starter repo.

 If you meet a new tool, and you really need this one in your side project, maybe `vite`, maybe `electron`.
 Or even more complicated, you want to try `vite + electron` to create a cross platform application, but official only provide basic template.